Imagine the worst church experience you have ever had.

 When looking at going to a new church, what’s the first thing you do?
 If you’re like me you check it out online.
 Outside of an address, they provided no further information for guests.
-Nothing with directions from main roads in town, nothing about parking, nothing about what to expect at all.
-This in itself does not make an unfriendly church, but it sure can contribute.
+Nothing with directions, nothing about parking, nothing about what to expect at all.
+This in itself does not make an unfriendly church, but it doesn’t set the right tone.

 2) No Guest Parking

 Having guest parking is showing a kindness to newcomers.
 Many times, they’re coming in late and flustered.
 Having up-front parking for guests shows that you care and that you’re expecting them.
 The unfriendly church reserves the best parking for the “regulars” and forces guests to park in the back.

 Coming to a new church is intimidating because you don’t know what to expect.
 The first person you interact with is vital.
 Don’t just handed guests a bulletin and tell them to go into the first set of doors.
 There’s no need for a long conversation, but a simple, “So nice to have you this morning!” or “Thank you for joining us, welcome!” goes a long way.
 One of the tell-tale signs of an unfriendly church is greeters that are having conversations with someone else while half-heartedly greeting guests.

 4) Weird Looks